xjiaxiang/obsidian-bases-timeline-view/README.md

   - Move the downloaded files to the new folder
   - Reload Obsidian
   - Enable the plugin in **Settings → Community plugins**
+- Install from BRAT(Currently Recommended)
+  - Install [BRAT](https://github.com/TfTHacker/obsidian42-brat) if you haven't installed it yet.
+  - Enable BRAT in **Settings → Community plugins**
+  - Open Command Palette(Ctrl+P) and type `BRAT: Plugins: Add a beta plugin for test` to open the Community Plugin Manager.
+  - input the plugin repository url: https://github.com/xjiaxiang/obsidian-bases-timeline-view
+  - select the latest version
+  - click `Add plugin` button to install the plugin.
+  - enable `bases-timeline-view` plugin in **Settings → Community plugins** if it's not enabled automatically.

 ## Others